-Little Mill Campground is located in American Fork Canyon on the banks of American Fork Creek.
+Little Mill Campground is located in American Fork Canyon camping on the banks of American Fork Creek.
 This popular campground is a great place to escape the hot summer days while hiking or fishing.

 American Fork Creek is a favorite among fly-fisherman.
 The creek is stocked with rainbow trout.